Ibrahim-Abu-Asaad/DVLD/README.md

-# 🚗 DVLD - Driving & Vehicle Licensing Department System
+# 🚗 Driving & Vehicle Licensing Department System

 A comprehensive Driving and Vehicle Licensing System built using **C#** and a strictly decoupled **3-Tier Architecture**.
 This project automates licensing processes, vehicle management, and administrative tasks.